Instructor: Paul J. Smith, Statistics Program

 STAT 740-741 is a year long sequence dealing with linear models and some of their extensions.
 The material covered in these courses is central to applied statistical methodology and is also part of the Graduate Written Examination in Applied Statistics.
 The first semester deals mainly with least squares, regression analysis and basic analysis of variance models.
 The second semester deals with more complex analysis of variance models, random and mixed effects models, and generalized linear models for discrete response variables.

 These courses are primarily applied, although theoretical topics will be treated as necessary.
-Data analysis and interpretation are an essential component of the course, and students will analyze real world data sets using the SAS statistical computing package.
+Data analysis, graphics and interpretation are an essential component of the course, and students will analyze real world data sets, principally using the R statistical computing package (although students may choose to use other packages instead).

 STAT 740 Topics: